ttab/revisor/README.md

 * `float`: a floating point number ("12.34")
 * `bool`: a boolean ("true" or "false")
 * `html`: validate the contents as HTML
+* `uuid`: validate the string as a UUID

 When using the format "html" it's also possible to use `htmlPolicy` to use a specific HTML policy.
 See the section on [HTML policies](#markdown-header-html-policies).

+The document and block `uuid` attributes are always validated as UUIDs and need no additional "uuid" format specified.

 #### Time formats